 The phrase “fail to plan, plan to fail” couldn’t be more appropriate here.
 Unfortunately, if you haven’t performed the necessary planning, you’re going to be almightily tempted to simply flag the nearest local taxi driver when you touch down in your exotic destination.
 Similarly, when the mad rush ensues to make sure you get to the airport in time in the first place, you’re going to be hit with another bill for an arm and a leg.

 It’s for this reason that you must book any transfers well in advance.
-By using a firm such as Alpha AirPort Taxi Service for the domestic transfer, you’d be amazed at just how much you’ll save in comparison to the metred taxi.
 For the transfers, make sure you tap into a transfer comparison service – it’s your best bet to save the pennies but perhaps more importantly in this case, find a reputable provider.

 Forget standard insurance methods